 Traffic Signal Upgrades - Traffic signal control technology has advanced substantially in the past decade.
 State of the art equipment and control can allow extended section of arterials to be managed and coordinated to give through movement priority while insuring satisfactory side street access without significant delays.
 Signal upgrades on the CDOT system have addressed some coordination along arterial sections in the Region.
 Many more opportunities for coordination and improved efficiency of the regional arterials exist.
 Locally maintained and controlled traffic signal systems also have opportunities, though often not addressed due to limited local funding.
 While beyond the fiscal constraint of the Plan, equipment and control upgrades are a critical part of the congestion management process.
 Additional funding must be a regional priority.
+An FY 11 SCRCOG sponsored "Regional Traffic Signal Study" will help frame the issues for future improvements.

 Good design implementation - Many of the arterials in the Region have undergone various improvements which have not addressed underlying conditions such as offset intersections, poorly spaced intersections and similar design considerations.
 While the addressing of these issues is often complicated due to right of way concerns and other limiting factors, it is clear that improvement projects must address these design considerations to provide long term solutions which optimize performance of the Region's arterials.